amyliu1437/capstone-bookreview/README.md

 6. Deploy client and server projects for production use.
 7. Conduct testing and bug fixes to ensure a seamless user experience.
 8. Develop user registration and login functionality.
-9. Explore additional features such as pagination options.
+9. Explore additional features such as pagin and search options.

 ## Nice-to-haves